theopn/dotfiles/README.md

 ### Settings

-Remove Dock unhide animation, add a Dock spacer, Finder hidden file, screenshot format and location, etc.
+Remove Dock unhide animation, add a Dock spacer, show hidden files in Finder, change screenshot format and location (I like having every temporary file in `~/Downloads/`), etc.

 ## Deprecated

-These are dotfiles that are no longer used, either because I do not use the utility or made a new configuration.
+These dotfiles are unused either because I stopped using the utility or developed a new configuration.
-Reference `./deprecated/README.md` for more information.
+Read `./deprecated/README.md` for more information.